OpenMoonRay/openmoonray-docs/docs/scene-classes/volumes/BaseVolume.md

         default: [ 0, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">a color to tint (multiply to) the emission Technically the product of emision color and intensity is the emission coefficient</p>
+        <p class="scene-class-attr-comment">a color to tint (multiply to) the emission Technically the product of emision color and intensity is the emission coefficient</p>

     </p>